Kehom/GodotAddonPack/readme.md

 * Smooth: Largely based on [Lawnjelly's Smoothing Addon](https://github.com/lawnjelly/smoothing-addon), automates interpolation calculation of child nodes.
 * UI: Custom user interface Control nodes.
 * Database: An in game database system based on Godot Resource.
 It contains an editor plugin for easier editing of the data.
+* DataAsset: A resource meant to hold data.
+A plugin editor is provided to help edit the properties, including support for custom scripted resources and some more advanced array editing.

 ## Installation